valleballe/BoardDesignerGPT/README.md

 # BoardDesignerGPT
-Generates code and uploads it to board based on specified goal and components.
+Generates code using OpenAI's GPT-4 or GPT-3.5 and uploads it to board based on specified goal and components.

 ## Getting started